ska-telescope/ska-gui-components/docs/src/FileUpload.rst

-   "testId", "string", "Yes", "", "Identifier for testing purposes" "uploadColor", "ButtonColorTypes", "No", "secondary", "Allows for the default colour to be overridden" "uploadDisabled", "boolean", "No", "false", "Disabled the button" "uploadLabel", "string", "No", "Upload file", "Label for the Upload file button" "uploadToolTip", "string", "No", "Upload the selected file", "Tooltip for the Upload file button" "uploadURL", "string", "No", "", "URL to which the selected file will be uploaded" "uploadVariant", "ButtonVariantTypes", "No", "contained", "Allows for the default variant to be overridden"
+   "testId", "string", "Yes", "", "Identifier for testing purposes" "uploadColor", "ButtonColorTypes", "No", "secondary", "Allows for the default colour to be overridden" "uploadDisabled", "boolean", "No", "false", "Disabled the button" "uploadFunction", "Function", "No", "null", "Optional function ( see below )" "uploadLabel", "string", "No", "Upload file", "Label for the Upload file button" "uploadToolTip", "string", "No", "Upload the selected file", "Tooltip for the Upload file button" "uploadURL", "string", "No", "https://httpbin.org/post", "URL to which the selected file will be uploaded" "uploadVariant", "ButtonVariantTypes", "No", "contained", "Allows for the default variant to be overridden"

 .. admonition:: Constants

-    none
+    FileUploadStatus.
+Enumerator to indicate the status of the file upload.

+.. admonition:: uploadFunction usage

+   Ths component provides a simple upload function that makes use of the uploadURL property to upload the selected file.
+The uploadFunction has been provided so that can be completely replaced.

 .. admonition:: Testing Identifier